MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 >
 >    - Selecting the right ExpressRoute Virtual Network Gateway SKU for your network.
 Take into consideration the performance, feature, and routing needs of your network when selecting the ExpressRoute Virtual Network Gateway SKU.
 Consider upgrading your virtual network gateway SKU to maintain performance in your network.
 For more information, see [ExpressRoute Virtual Network Gateway](/azure/expressroute/expressroute-about-virtual-network-gateways).
 >
 >    - Monitoring the ExpressRoute circuit and gateway metrics to understand the performance of your ExpressRoute connection.
+Monitoring helps detect and resolve issues proactively, ensuring consistent performance and minimizing downtime.
+This practice supports adherence to SLAs and effective capacity planning, enhancing overall reliability.
 It is important to monitor the metrics to understand the performance of your ExpressRoute connection and to be prepared when it's time to adjust your scaling strategy based on re-time data and predictive analytics.
 For more information, see [Monitor ExpressRoute](/azure/expressroute/monitor-expressroute).
 >
 > - **Conduct reliability testing**: Test the network design for resiliency to ensure that the network can withstand failures.
 Testing can be achieved by using Azure Connectivity Toolkit to test performance across your ExpressRoute circuit to understand bandwidth capacity and latency of your network connection.
 Confirm failover mechanisms are working as expected.
 For more information, see [Evaluate circuit resiliency](/azure/expressroute/evaluate-circuit-resiliency).
 > - **Disaster recovery planning**: Plan for disaster recovery to ensure that the network can recover from failures.
 Disaster recovery planning can be achieved by setting up ExpressRoute circuits in more than one peering location, creating circuits in peering locations in the same metro or different metro, and choosing to work with different service providers for diverse paths through each circuit.